The Event Center at RVCC

 The Interior Architecture and Design program has two studios in the Arts Building with a computer lab that has the latest software used in the industry.
 The computers are equipped with large monitors for easy viewing of 3D modeling, graphic work and detailed CAD work.
 The lab houses a large format color printer, large flatbed scanner and a standard flatbed scanner.
 The Studio lab has large work surfaces for drawing and model making, a material library and a large area for critique and presentation.

 Each room is also equipped with a stereo sound system and color corrected projector for the display of student artwork, video and motion graphics.
-A24 also houses four mobile/foldable physical production tables, as well as four fixed laminated desks suitable for collage, drawing, and the creation of two dimensional physical materials.
-Eight digital drawing styluses are available that students may utilize for in class work.
+The Graphic and Interactive Design studio (A24) also houses four mobile/foldable physical production tables, as well as four fixed laminated desks suitable for collage, drawing, and the creation of two dimensional physical materials.
+Eight digital drawing styluses are available for students to utilize for class work.

-Game Art, Game Design and Multimedia and Interface Design utilize the A24 labs as well as the West 113 PC-based lab.
+Game Art, Game Design and Multimedia and Interface Design utilize the A24 labs as well as the West 113 PC-based lab in the West Building.
 These labs all have software for developing graphic and motion assets (Adobe and related packages), as well as game design programming and development software such as Unity.
-An extensive library of board and pen and paper games is also available, as several gaming consoles on which to test and research current game offerings.
-There is also an Oculus VR module that can be used for development in those environments.
+An extensive library of board and pen and paper games is also available, as are several gaming consoles on which to test and research current game offerings.
+An Oculus VR module also can be used for development in those environments.

 The Music program classes are held in the Arts Building.
 The music rehearsal studio is used for performing ensemble rehearsals, music classes and small recitals.
+It is equipped with a Steinway B piano.
 A second classroom-studio is equipped with electronic pianos for keyboard proficiency and theory study.
-An electronic music lab is equipped with computer-keyboard stations with MIDI-equipped synthesizers and selected music technologies and software programs for music notation and ear-training skills.
+An electronic music lab (A-09B) is equipped with computer-keyboard stations with MIDI-equipped synthesizers and selected music technologies and software programs for music notation and ear-training skills.
 All music studios are equipped with sound reproduction equipment.
 A fourth music classroom for music theory classes is equipped with a digital projector and sound reproduction equipment.
 Informal concerts/recitals are held in the music rehearsal studio.
 Formal concerts/recitals are presented in the Welpe and Nash theatres.
 Soundproof practice modules are available to music students for instrumental or vocal practice.

 The Theatre program classes are taught in the College Theatre (in the Welpe Theatre) and in two dedicated classrooms in the Arts Building.
 Theatre productions—both dramatic and musical—dance concerts, and music recitals and concerts are held in the Edward Nash Theatre or the smaller Welpe Theatre.
 In addition, the Theatre Lab is used as the classroom for all of the Acting classes and as a small rehearsal studio.
 The unit is equipped with a room with spotlights, curtain, and storage space for props.